 Dario de Martino

 Dario de Martino is a partner in the Corporate Department of Morrison & Foerster’s New York office.

-Dario’s practice focuses on domestic and cross-border corporate transactions, principally in connection with public and private mergers and acquisitions, joint ventures, private equity transactions, and corporate governance matters.
+Dario’s practice focuses on domestic and cross-border corporate transactions, principally in connection with public and private mergers and acquisitions, carve-outs, joint ventures, private equity transactions, and corporate governance matters.

 He represents a broad array of U.S.-based and global corporations which are active in the following industries: technology, financial services, More ›

 Alfredo B. D. Silva